-When something around the house breaks, the first question is whether it can be fixed or if it has to be scrapped.
-Most of the time it can be fixed but the process may be tough depending on how it was designed.
-There’s a lot of talk around fixing cell phones, laptop computers, even appliances that all seem designed to be as difficult to repair as possible, especially without certain key tools or information from the manufacturer.
-Vehicle repairs are no different and the struggle for vehicle owners and their chosen independent repair facilities has reached into the digital age.
+When an appliance or equipment around the house or in your garage breaks, the first question is whether it can be fixed or if it has to be scrapped.
+Most of the time a broken part can be fixed, but the process may be tough depending on how the product was designed.
+There’s a lot of talk in consumer reports and family kitchens about fixing mobile phones, laptop computers, even smart appliances that all seem designed to be as difficult to repair as possible, especially without certain key tools or information from the manufacturer.
+Vehicle repairs are no different, and the struggle for vehicle owners and independent repair facilities has reached into the digital age.

 “Right to Repair” is the generic term given to include several different initiatives over the years.
 The idea is that vehicle owners and independent vehicle repair businesses should have the same access to repair information as the automotive manufacturer dealership service departments.
 If this fight sounds familiar, that’s because it has been going on for decades.
 Going back to 1975 the Magnuson–Moss Warranty Act guaranteed the ability to service a vehicle outside the dealership network without voiding the warranty.
 But that was just the start.